Are you embracing the full potential of your healthcare brand?

 The Floating Hospital for Children recognized the dire need for moms to come together to support one another as their children were receiving treatment and getting care.

-Through the development of this group, the medical center showed compassion and understanding because they know how valuable this support is for these moms.
+The medical center showed compassion and understanding because they know how valuable this support is for these moms.

 6. Share the Wealth of Knowledge: Mayo Clinic